← Back to home

 What is the difference between Ant Media Server and Mux?

 They serve adjacent needs but don't currently overlap on shipped themes.
-Ant Media Server is currently shipping more aggressively (velocity 6.3 vs 5.0), with 0 editorial sparks in the last 30 days against 0.
+Ant Media Server and Mux are shipping at a similar cadence (velocity 6.3 vs 6.3, both within Sparkpulse's "active" band).
 See the at-a-glance table above for a side-by-side breakdown of velocity, recent sparks, and editorial themes.

 Is Ant Media Server better than Mux?

 Sparkpulse doesn't pick a winner — we score release velocity, not feature parity.
-Ant Media Server is currently shipping more aggressively (velocity 6.3 vs 5.0), with 0 editorial sparks in the last 30 days against 0.
+Ant Media Server and Mux are shipping at a similar cadence (velocity 6.3 vs 6.3, both within Sparkpulse's "active" band).
 For your specific use case, the alternatives sections above list other Meetings products to evaluate alongside.

 What are the best alternatives to Ant Media Server?